Bhaiyya Ganpatrao

-Bhaiyya Ganpatrao, alias "Sughar-piya", (1852–1920) was a member of the Gwalior royal family and known for pioneering the harmonium as an accompanying instrument.
+Bhaiyya Ganpatra, alias "Sughar-piya", (1852–1920) was a member of the Gwalior royal family and known for pioneering the harmonium as an accompanying instrument.
 He was a member of the Gwalior gharana school of classical music.

 Background

 Bhaiyya Ganpatrao was born to Jayajirao Scindia of the Gwalior princely family.
 He was the brother of Jiwajirao Scindia.

 Music training

 He studied with Sadiq Ali Khan of Kirana Gharana and later with Bande Ali Khan and Inayat Hussain Khan, both students of Haddu Khan of Gwalior Gharana.

 Legacy

 In the late-19th Century and early-20th Century, Ganpatrao was the "greatest name" associated with the harmonium.
 He popularized the instrument and developed its Thumri-ang.

 Like Govindrao Tembe, Ganpatrao is credited with establishing harmonium as an instrument for Hindustani Classical music.
 Consequently, he had an enormous impact on many musicians whom he taught.

 Compositions

 Ganpatrao was a prolific composer and used the mudra "Sughar-piya."